ska-telescope/ska-tango-images/docs/src/helm_charts.rst

 +++++++++++++++++++

 `Dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ is an application which configure the tango database with the help of a json file.
-With tango-util a device derver is configurable using specifications in a values.yaml file of the chart instead of the dsconfig.json file, where all device servers have a configuration yaml block.
+With ska-tango-util a device derver is configurable using specifications in a values.yaml file of the chart instead of the dsconfig.json file, where all device servers have a configuration yaml block.
-Below there is an example of a values file that can be used with the tango-util multi device definition:
+Below there is an example of a values file that can be used with the ska-tango-util multi device definition:

 .. code-block:: console